- Periyar Wildlife Sanctuary

 Stay at the 4-star Marari Beach Resort (4Q), on a stretch of golden sand beach amid palm groves and lotus ponds.
 Your included meals are at the main restaurant, or dine for an extra charge at the beach grill seafood restaurant or in the organic restaurant.
 No alcohol is served in this hotel.
 There is an outdoor swimming pool and tennis courts.
 Yoga and meditation classes and Ayurvedic massage are available for an extra charge.
 All 62 villas dotted around the gardens are comfortably furnished, air conditioned and have en suite bathrooms, and tea and coffee-making facilities.
 B, D

 Spend two days at leisure enjoying the facilities of your resort.
 Perhaps take a stroll down to the local fisherman's village where, if you rise early enough, you may see the morning's catch being hauled in.
 B, D

-Travel to the airport for your daytime flight, arriving in the evening for your included UK door-to-door travel service.
+Travel to the airport for your daytime flight, arriving in the evening for your included VIP door-to-door travel service.
 B

 After your tour, stay a further 3 nights at the 5-star Taj Ernakulam (4Q).